Nexus: Same Pretraining Loss, Better Downstream Generalization via Common Minima: Nexus Optimizer: Enhancing Closeness via Second-Order Approximation

-Thus, Nexus serves as an effective mechanism for maximizing parameter closeness.
-Strictly speaking, Nexus should be conceptualized as a \textit{gradient approximator} rather than a standalone optimizer, for two reasons: (1) the inner optimization step must be exactly vanilla SGD without any momentum (otherwise, as shown in \cref{sec:exp_validate_theory}, it fails to maximize gradient similarity), whereas (2) the outer optimizer can be any standard optimization algorithm.
-Consequently, Nexus is fully orthogonal to the choice of the outer base optimizer (e.g., it can be combined with AdamW, Muon, etc.).
+Thus, Nexus serves as an effective mechanism for maximizing gradient closeness.
+Strictly speaking, Nexus should be conceptualized as a \textit{gradient approximator} rather than a standalone optimizer, for two reasons: (1) The inner optimization step must be a simple, memory-free update like NSGD or its generalized transformations (see \cref{appendix:discussion:generalized_nexus}).
+Otherwise, as shown in \cref{sec:exp_validate_theory}, incorporating historical momentum would disrupt the accurate maximization of gradient similarity.
+(2) The outer optimization step simply consumes the approximated gradient and can utilize standard optimization algorithms (see \cref{appendix:more_exp:sgdm}).
+Consequently, Nexus acts as a modular plug-in that is broadly compatible with a wide range of outer base optimizers (e.g., AdamW, SGDM).